mbevand/ledthemfight/README.md

-As soon as you save the file, because it was already being rendered on the physical LED string, the edit is automatically detected and without any user interaction you see flashing red and blue.
-This works because `frame` is the frame counter.
+As soon as you save the file, because it was already being rendered on the physical LED string, the edit is automatically detected and without any user interaction the string flashes red and blue.
+Now you might understand the simple architecture that LED Them Fight implements: for every frame, for every pixel, it calls your `render()` function which returns the color for that pixel.
+The `index` argument is the index of the pixel in the string.
+The `frame` argument is the frame counter.
 By default rendering is done at 60 frames per second.
-So `(frame
-% 60) < 30` is `True` only in the first half of every second.
+So `(frame % 60) < 30` is `True` only in the first half of every second.
+So all pixels will flash red in the first half of every second, and will flash blue in the other half.

 9. Let's display a rainbow: